 Step 3: Rise your dough in the bread machine, or let it rise for one hour on the counter.

 Step 4: Carefully move the dough to a flour-dusted piece of wax paper.
-This dough is wetter than a normal dough, so you definitely want to dust gluten free flour over the wax paper before putting the dough onto it.
+This dough is wetter than a normal dough, so you want to dust gluten-free flour over the wax paper before putting it onto it.

-Step 5: In a saucepan, add the chocolate-filling ingredients.
-Cook on low to melt the chocolate all together.
+Step 5: Add the chocolate-filling ingredients to a saucepan.
+Cook on low to melt the chocolate.

 Step 6: Remove from the stove and allow to cool.